the-real-vutility/payload-codecs/pulsedrop_direct/chirpstack-v3/readme.md

 | `Encode`| ✅ | Equivalent to `encodeDownlink`.
 Only some downlinks are supported.
 Check the extended info for more details. |

 For more info on these functions please check the [ES5 readme](../index-es5-readme.md).

+**Note:** Unlike the ES5 version of the codec, Chirpstack V3 does not support error arrays in data.
+In the event of an issue there will only be a single error message returned.